Sakhrai district: History

 The minor district (king amphoe) was split off from Mueang Nong Khai district on 30 April 1994.

 On 15 May 2007, all 81 minor districts were upgraded to full districts.
 Publication in the Royal Gazette on 24 August the upgrade became official.

 Geography

-Neighboring districts are (from the north clockwise): Tha Bo and Mueang Nong Khai of Nong Khai Province, and Phen and Ban Phue of Udon Thani province.
+Sakhrai is bordered by the following districts: Tha Bo and Mueang Nong Khai of Nong Khai Province, and Phen and Ban Phue of Udon Thani province.

 Administration

 The district is divided into three sub-districts (tambons), which are further subdivided into 39 villages (mubans).
 There are no municipal (thesaban) areas.
 There are three tambon administrative organizations (TAO).